afternoon/microgroove/README.md

 Choose rhythm and melody machines for each track, both are random by default.

+### Play!

+Press play on your master sequencer.

+### More stuff to try

 To switch tracks, press [TRACK] to go to the track page, and choose a track with [ENCODER3].
 Tracks 2-8 are disabled by default.
 Choose a MIDI channel to enable them.

 Parts allow you to set up multiple tracks to play together in structures like call-and-response or ABAC.

+Microgroove's MIDI out is soft MIDI thru.
+Messages are copied from MIDI in to MIDI out.

 # Firmware